Erectile Dysfunction: Penile Prosthesis

 Is the Prosthesis Noticeable?

-While men who have had the prosthesis surgery can see the small surgical scar where the bottom of the penis meets the scrotal sac, other people probably will be unable to tell that a man has an inflatable penile prosthesis.
+While men who have had the prosthesis surgery can see the small surgical scar where the bottom of the penis meets the scrotal sac, or in the lower abdomen just above the penis, other people probably will be unable to tell that a man has an inflatable penile prosthesis.
 Most men would not be embarrassed in a locker room or public restroom, for example.

 What Is Sex Like With the Prosthesis?